 On recent trip to the South Carolina Upstate (and you cannot get any more Upstate than Oconee County), we stopped by Bryson's Apple Orchard in Mountain Rest.

-The seeds for Bryson's were planted in the 1960s when Richard Bryson went on a bear hunt in Long Creek and fell in love with the area.
+The seeds for Bryson's trees were planted in the 1960s when Richard Bryson went on a bear hunt in Long Creek and fell in love with the landscape.
 He moved his wife and sons to the area and soon planted a few apple trees on his new farm.
 Every year, they added more trees until an orchard was created and became famed for its sweet and tart varieties of apples that are available from August through November.